Australia bushfires: Water tanker aircraft crashes killing three | DW | 23.01.2020

-A tanker aircraft involved in Australia's bushfire battle has crashed New South Wales killing three people.
+A tanker aircraft involved in Australia's bushfire battle has crashed New South Wales killing the crew of three.
 The rural fire service has said contact was lost and it is investigating reports of a "serious accident."

 Three people were killed when a water tanker plane crash in the Snowy Monaro region, some 110 kilometers (68 miles) south of Canberra, on Thursday, the New South Wales (NSW) Rural Fire Service said.